 All students must complete 200 points within one Specialisation, comprising:

-- A 125 point research project
+- A research project (125 points credit points)

 Majors, minors & specialisations